Crimean–Congo hemorrhagic fever: Geographic distribution

 Per a WHO map from 2008, Hyalomma ticks occurred south of this latitude across all of the Eurasian continent and Africa, sparing only the islands of Sri Lanka, Indonesia and Japan.

-Serological or virological evidence of CCHF was widespread in Asia, Eastern Europe, the Middle East (except Israel, Lebanon and Jordan), central Africa, Western Africa, South Africa and Madagascar.
+Serological or virological evidence of CCHF was widespread in Asia, including the Middle East (except Israel, Lebanon, and Jordan), Eastern Europe, central Africa, Western Africa, South Africa, and Madagascar.

-In 2008, more than 50 cases/year were reported from only 4 countries: Turkey, Iran, Russia and Uzbekistan.
-5-49 cases/year were present in South Africa, Central Asia including Pakistan and Afghanistan (but sparing Turkmenistan), in the Middle East only the UAE and the Balkan countries limited to Romania, Bulgaria, Serbia, Montenegro and Albania.
+In 2008, more than 50 cases/year were reported from only four countries: Turkey, Iran, Russia, and Uzbekistan.
+5-49 cases/year were present in South Africa, Central Asia, including Pakistan and Afghanistan (but sparing Turkmenistan), in the Middle East, only the UAE and the Balkan countries, limited to Romania, Bulgaria, Serbia, Montenegro, and Albania.

-In Russia, the disease is limited to Southern and North Caucasian Federal Districts, but climate change may cause it to spread into more northerly areas.
+In Russia, the disease is limited to the Southern Federal District and North Caucasian Federal District, but climate change may cause it to spread into more northerly areas.
+In 2017, the first case of Crimean–Congo hemorrhagic fever since 1967 was reported in the Republic of Crimea, administered by Russia but internationally recognized as part of Ukraine.
+It is speculated that the importation of livestock with infected ticks from endemic regions of southern Russia since 2015 has contributed to the introduction of a subvariant of CCHF to Crimea, where previously only an endemic subvariant had been found.

-A 2014 map by the CDC shows endemic areas (in red) largely unchanged in Africa and the Middle East, but different for the Balkan, including all countries of the former Yugoslavia, and also Greece, but no longer Romania.
+A 2014 map by the CDC shows endemic areas (in red) largely unchanged in Africa and the Middle East, but different for the Balkans, including all countries of the former Yugoslavia, and also Greece, but no longer Romania.
 India's Northwestern regions of Rajasthan and Gujarat saw their first cases.

 Outbreaks

 From 1995 to 2013, 228 cases of CCHF were reported in the Republic of Kosovo, with a case-fatality rate of 25.5%.

-Between 2002–2008 the Ministry of Health of Turkey reported 3,128 CCHF cases, with a 5% death rate.
-In July 2005, authorities reported 41 cases of CCHF in central Turkey's Yozgat Province, with one death.
-As of August 2008, a total of 50 deaths were reported for the year thus far in various cities in Turkey due to CCHF.
+Between 2002–2008, the Ministry of Health of Turkey reported 2,508 CCHF cases and 133 deaths.
+During 2005, authorities reported 41 cases of CCHF in central Turkey's Yozgat Province, with one death.

 In 2003, 38 people were infected with CCHF in Mauritania, including 35 residents of Nouakchott.

 In September 2010, an outbreak was reported in Pakistan's Khyber Pakhtunkhwa province.
 Poor diagnosis and record keeping caused the extent of the outbreak to be uncertain, though some reports indicated over 100 cases, with a case-fatality rate above 10%.

-In January 2011, the first human cases of CCHF in India was reported in Sanand, Gujarat, India, with 4 reported deaths, which included the index patient, treating physician and nurse.
+In January 2011, the first human cases of CCHF in India were reported in Sanand, Gujarat, India, with 4 reported deaths, which included the index patient, treating physician, and nurse.

 As of May 2012, 71 people were reported to have contracted the disease in Iran, resulting in 8 fatalities.

 In October 2012, a British man died from the disease at the Royal Free Hospital in London.
 He had earlier been admitted to Gartnavel General Hospital in Glasgow, after returning on a flight from Kabul in Afghanistan.

 In July 2013, seven people died of CCHF in the Karyana village of Babra, Gujarat, India.